suhovius/caelus/README.md

 - Some more complex analytics for the received weather data and some forecasting with AI or some algorithms based on the fetched data

 - CI and Deployments

+- Improve test coverage.
+At least add more Unit tests and api tests

 - Sentry error monitoring